Evolutionary-Neural Hybrid Agents for Architecture Search: Experiments

 In Figure~\ref{fig:img} we show the plots of the metrics tracked during the architecture search experiments.
 Each architecture search experiment required \textasciitilde{}304 hours to produce 6000 trials.
 The plot of the moving average of the reward confirms the properties that we observed in the previous lines of experiments.
 The Neural agent has a slower start, while \shortname \ retains the initial sample efficiency of the Evolutionary agent, and is able to improve the quality of the samples generated in the longer term by leveraging the learning ability.
 The discussed properties are also visible on the plot of the best reward in Figure~\ref{fig:img} (Right).
 The Neural agent has a slower start, but is able to close the gap with the Evolutionary agent in the longer term.
 While \shortname \ shows an initial rate of improvement comparable to the Evolutionary agent, it is able to outperform the other agents in the later stages.

-As an additional baseline, we run a Random Search based agent up to 3000 trials.
+As an additional baseline, we run a Random Search based agent for 3000 trials.
 Its reward moving average does not show improvements over time as expected.
 The max reward achieved is 52.54, while \shortname \ achieves reward of 57.68 with the same number of trials.
 These results confirm the complexity of the task.
-Refer to Appendix~\ref{appendix:img} Figure~\ref{fig:img_3k} for more details about the comparison with Random Search.

 The best rewards achieved by each agent are respectively: $56.73$ for the Neural agent, $57.23$ for the Evolutionary agent, and $57.99$ for \shortname.
-Trial 2003 of the \shortname \ agent is the first one that outperforms all models generated by the other agents.
+Trial 2003 of \shortname \ is the first one that outperforms all models generated by the other agents.
 Thus, \shortname \ surpasses the performance of the other agents with only 1/3 of the trials.
 Furthermore, during the course of the entire experiment, \shortname \ generates 1063 models achieving higher reward than any model generated by the other agents.

+Finally, for each of the agents we select the generated model that achieved the best reward, train them on the full ImageNet task, and evaluate on the held-out test set.
+This allows to measure the extent to which the reward gains on the proxy task translate to the full task, and also compare with other results published on this benchmark.
+The results are reported in Table~\ref{tab:imagenet-sota}, which shows that the reward gains translate to the final task.
+Also, the achieved test errors are comparable to the best results published on this benchmark.